modir/using-laminas-framework-book/version2/docs/modules.md

 php composer.phar dump-autoload
 ~~~

-I> The `dump-autoload` command just regenerates autoloader code without installing or updating any dependencies.
+> The `dump-autoload` command just regenerates autoloader code without installing or updating any dependencies.

 Great!
 The module is now ready for use.
 You can add controllers, models and views into it.
 Do not forget to
 modify the `module.config.php` file and register your routes, services, controllers, controller plugins, view helpers, etc.